Kavya-Vasa/Breast-Cancer-Detection-System/README.md

 The report in pdf format contains all the information of this project & includes its screenshots too.

-To run the project in MATLAB download and import .m files in MATLAB application or MATLAB online and run the project.
+To run the project in MATLAB download and import .m & .mat files in MATLAB application or MATLAB online and run the project.